 We are exposed to fluctuations in property prices through our investments in residential and commercial property development.
-Additionally, lifetime mortgages include a no-negative equity guarantee, which transfers to Legal & General an exposure to loss should house price inflation fall below expectations.
+Additionally, lifetime mortgages include a no-negative equity guarantee, which transfers an exposure to loss to Legal & General, should house price inflation fall below expectations.

-Credit risks Bond default
+Credit risk Bond default

-We hold a significant portfolio of corporate bonds to back our pension risk transfer and annuities business.
-The portfolio is diversified across a range of sectors and geographies, but inherently is exposed to the risk of default, that may result in financial loss.
+We hold a significant portfolio of corporate bonds to back our pension risk transfer and annuities businesses.
+This portfolio is diversified across a range of sectors and geographies.
+However, it inherently carries the risk of default, which may result in financial loss.